How do I charge my hydrogen water bottle?

 Researcher & Writer

 John is a technology writer and researcher based in New York.
 With over two decades of experience covering consumer electronics and emerging tech trends, John has established himself as a trusted voice in the industry.
-His in-depth reviews, insightful analyses, and accessible explanations of complex technologies have appeared in leading publications such as Popular Mechanics, WIRED, and TechCrunch.
+His in-depth reviews, insightful analyses, and accessible explanations make complex technologies sound easy.